 The goal of the test is to provide detailed information regarding your academic strengths and weaknesses.
 It is comprised of multiple-choice questions and an essay section.
 The assessment is untimed and computer-adaptive, meaning that questions increase or decrease in difficulty level depending on how you respond.
 Once you have completed the assessment, your scores and information on your proficiency will be provided immediately.

-The Office of Testing administers the TSI Assessment year round on a weekly basis.
-Contact the office at 956-882-8875 for an up-to-date listing of test dates and times.
+The Testing administers the TSI Assessment year round on a weekly basis.
+Call at (956) 882-8875 for an up-to-date listing of test dates and times.

 You will be required to complete a Pre-Assessment Activity prior to your initial TSI Assessment attempt.
-You can access the Pre-Assessment at http://tsipreview.com/welcome/UT-Brownsville.
+Access the Pre-Assessment Activity for the Texas Success Initiative (TSI).
 You must present proof of having completed the Pre-Assessment Activity prior to taking the TSI Assessment.

 The TSI Assessment Student Brochure explains the general purpose and format of the test while the TSI Assessment Sample Questions help familiarize you with the types of questions asked on the exam.